Wichita Northwest Grizzlies highlighted by talented backfield

 WICHITA, Kan.
-(KSNW) — The Wichita Northwest Grizzlies finished with a trip to the quarterfinals of the KSHSAA Football Playoffs and an 8-3 record.
-For most schools that’d be looked at as successful, but it was actually the most losses the grizzlies have had since 2016.
+(KSNW) — The Wichita Northwest Grizzlies finished last season with a trip to the quarterfinals of the KSHSAA playoffs and an 8-3 record.
+For most schools, that’d be considered successful, but it was the most losses the Grizzlies have had since 2016.

-They have been a 5A and 6A powerhouse the last couple of years, but have yet to come home with a state title.
-That may change this year, but it’ll be up to a new starting quarterback this year, junior Jayce Glasper.
+They have been a 5A and 6A powerhouse the last couple of years but have yet to come home with a state title.
+That may change this year, but it’ll be up to a new starting quarterback, junior Jayce Glasper.

 However, he is paired with one of if not the most talented backfield in the state, which should help Glasper transition into the starting 11.